SunxLite/MUSIQue4U/readme.txt

-Musique4U is a simple database program coded in Java that can organize your music playlist by Title, Artist, Genere, and Year released. by Sunny Li, and Leo Liu.
+Musique4U is a simple database program in Java that organizes your music playlist by Title, Artist, Genere, and Year released.
+It features an user login system which enable multiple profile, sharing, etc.. by Sunny Li, and Leo Liu.